stonepros/stone/doc/rados/configuration/mon-config-ref.rst

 .. note:: This minimum configuration for monitors assumes that a deployment tool generates the ``fsid`` and the ``mon.`` key for you.

-Once you deploy a Ceph cluster, you **SHOULD NOT** change the IP addresses of monitors.
+Once you deploy a Stone cluster, you **SHOULD NOT** change the IP addresses of monitors.
 However, if you decide to change the monitor's IP address, you must follow a specific procedure.
 See `Changing a Monitor's IP Address`_ for details.